-‘Ilima is found all throughout the dry and mesic forests of Hawai’i, from sea level to well beyond 6500’ elevation.
+‘Ilima is found all throughout the dry and mesic forests of Hawai‘i, from sea level to well beyond 6500’ elevation.
 It is a common sight in the forests and is easily spotted with its light green leaves and typically golden yellow flowers.
 Another native representative from the mallow/ hibiscus family (Malvaceae), ‘ilima can take on many different forms and display a wide range of morphological traits.
-Leaves can range from a 0.5 to 5 inches, fuzzy or smooth!
+Leaves can range from a 0.5 to 5 inches and be fuzzy or smooth!
 The plant itself has been observed as a low lying shrub, less than 2 feet in height (often called ‘ilima papa), or standing as a shrub 10 feet tall.

 This plant works well in the landscape, it requires little watering once established and can tolerate a variety of soils and environmental conditions.
 It can remain healthy through heat, drought, wind, and salt spray; and can flourish in sand, cinder, coral, or organic ground types.